WaterSmart Business Certification Program

-The EBMUD Board of Directors recognized ten businesses and institutions for outstanding water use efficiency in 2012.
+The EBMUD Board of Directors recognized eleven businesses and institutions for outstanding water use efficiency in 2013.
 Each business worked with EBMUD to assess their water use, implement water saving measures at their facilities, and make ongoing water management a priority.
-Together these EBMUD customers reduced their annual water use by more than 12 million gallons in 2011.
+These EBMUD customers reduced their combined annual water use by more than 25 million gallons in 2012.
 Saving water translates into thousand of dollars in water costs saved.
 Together they saved enough to supply the indoor water needs for 346 families for an entire year.

-As water issues have come to the forefront of public consciousness throughout the nation, these businesses are taking the lead in water conservation.
-These businesses also learned that water conservation doesn't mean drastically cutting back and affecting businesses but rather using only the water that is needed in an efficient manner.
-And, as these businesses learned, water efficiency doesn't have to be complicated or expensive.
-Often times making small changes in infrastructure such as aerators or reducing watering times for landscape can yield great results.
+As water issues have risen to the forefront of public consciousness throughout the nation, these businesses are taking the lead in water conservation.
+These businesses also found that water conservation doesn't mean drastically cutting back and affecting business but rather only using water that is needed in an efficient manner.
+Additionally, as these businesses learned, water efficiency doesn't have to be complicated or expensive; making small changes in infrastructure such as aerators or reducing watering times for landscape can yield great results.

 WaterSmart Business Certification Success Stories

 Read about more EBMUD customers who successfully completed and obtained their WaterSmart Business Certification.